brandur/sorg/content/drafts/go-lambda.md

 Go 2.0 might look like][go2], there are still no concrete plans for any major breaking changes, and that's a feature.

+Along with the languages normal strengths -- incredible runtime speed, an amazing concurrency story, a great batteries-included standard library, and the fastest edit-compile-debug loop in the business -- Go's stability and ease of deployment is going to make it a tremendous addition to the Lambda platform.
+I'd even go so far as to say that you might want to consider not writing another serverless function in anything else.

 [1] This comes with the caveat that `net/rpc` package that [`aws-lambda-go` uses for the entrypoint][entrypoint] remains stable across versions.
 This is reasonably likely